 Prize money: $2.2 million

-Artour “Arteezy” Babaev could be considered a Dota 2 great for the memes alone (#Cliffteezy).
+Artour “Arteezy” Babaev is considered a Dota 2 great and not just based on the memes alone (#Cliffteezy).
 But the Canadian deserves credit for his playing career as well.
 Plucked from obscurity as an NA pubstar, Arteezy ended up in Evil Geniuses in 2014, and six years and two Team Secret stints later, is still a formidable force.
 Not many players manage to successfully switch roles, but Arteezy over time has managed to transition from explosive YOLO mid player to steadfast carry.
 The secret to his success has been his ability to adapt, adjusting to shifts in meta to master on-trend heroes to grind out results.
 Although the 23-year old has never won TI, he has two bronze medals to his name and won $2.2 million from 95 tournaments, making him the highest earning Canadian esports player of all time.

 Prize money: $2.8 million